-Statement of responsibilities for the Consolidated Financial Statements pursuant to art.
-154-bis of Legislative Decree 58/98
+Certification of the Consolidated Financial Statements pursuant to Article 154-bis of Legislative Decree No 58/98

 The undersigned, Paolo Ceretti, as Chief Executive Officer, and Manolo Santilli, as the manager responsible for preparing the Company's accounts of DeA Capital S.p.A., hereby certify, pursuant to art.
 154-bis, paragraphs 3 and 4 of Legislative Decree 58 of 24 February 1998, the adequacy in relation to the characteristics of the company of the administrative and accounting procedures for the preparation of the consolidated financial statements for the 2019 Financial Year.